nodejs/node/doc/api/tls.markdown

 ### Event: 'secure'

-The event is emitted from the SecurePair once the pair has successfully established a secure connection.
+This event is emitted from the SecurePair once the pair has successfully established a secure connection.

-Similarly to the checking for the server `'secureConnection'` event, pair.cleartext.authorized should be checked to confirm whether the certificate used properly authorized.
+As with checking for the server [`secureConnection`](#event-secureconnection) event, `pair.cleartext.authorized` should be inspected to confirm whether the certificate used is properly authorized.

 ## Class: tls.Server

 This class is a subclass of `net.Server` and has the same methods on it.
-Instead of accepting just raw TCP connections, this accepts encrypted connections using TLS or SSL.
+Instead of accepting only raw TCP connections, this accepts encrypted connections using TLS or SSL.

 ### Event: 'clientError'